-- We put a stop to overseas speculators.
+We put a stop to overseas speculators

 In our first 100 days, we initiated the Overseas Investment Amendment Bill to stop overseas speculators from buying up Kiwi homes and driving up property prices.
-This Bill officially came into effect on October 23rd.

-- We invested in Housing First programme to end homelessness for Kiwis and Kiwi families.
+We expanded Housing First to end homelessness

-- We banned letting fees.
+We banned letting fees

 When moving into a new rental property, tenants can face up to four weeks’ bond, two weeks’ rent in advance – and one weeks’ rent as a letting fee – in addition to moving costs.
 Banning the charging of letting fees to tenants is a good first step in improving the life of renters, taking action now to make rent more affordable so people can save to buy their own home if they choose to do so.

-- We made sure rentals are up to scratch.
+We made sure rentals are up to scratch

 One of the first things we did upon entering Government was to introduce the Healthy Homes Guarantee Bill, setting minimum standards landlords must meet to ensure their homes are warm, dry, and healthy for tenants to live in.
-This Guarantee is due to take effect in July 2019.